maelihector/Healthy-Gorilla/README.md

 1. Allow for users to set the *vegetarian level* of their search:

-				2  - mostly vegetarian, but not always
+				1  - mostly vegetarian, but not always
-				3  - vegetarian
+				2  - vegetarian
-				4  - vegan
+				3  - vegan

 	currently this level is automatically set to 2.